J0ken/Pergasha-Sheet/README.md

 # Core Page
--Change Wounds box into a Focus list with toggle -Change Effects and Conditions box into a features and traits list ----> DONE -Add filler text to extra resources boxes (Class and other) to make the editable field obvious -Change spell burnout to Psi Limit with a drop down option from 1 to 8 -Remove Fate and Inspiration and add two boxes like the speed one with editable field and title ----> DONE -Change Background to Tribe/Clan ----> DONE
+-Change Wounds box into a Focus list with toggle -Change Effects and Conditions box into a features and traits list ----> DONE -Add filler text to extra resources boxes (Class and other) to make the editable field obvious ----> DONE -Change spell burnout to Psi Limit with a drop down option from 2 to 8 ----> DONE -Remove Fate and Inspiration and add two boxes like the speed one with editable field and title ----> DONE -Change Background to Tribe/Clan ----> DONE
 -Fix the clicking output of Psionics Save DC
 -----------------
 # Psionics Page
 -Change spell burnout to Psi Limit with a drop down option from 1 to 8 (Make it reference the value on core page?
-Like attack and DC)
+Like attack and DC) ----> DONE
 -Psionics Nullifying Conditions box ----> DONE
 -Change spell box layout to fit psionics needs (Awaiting final layout choice) -Add Filters?
 (Maybe)